Fun 4th of July Crafts

 Make the craft: Glue scrapbooking paper around a clean frozen-juice-concentrate container, then extend paper a few inches beyond the can.
 Twist white chenille stems around a pencil for a curly shape, then tape them to the inside bottom edges of the wind sock.
 Add streamers in the same way.
 Inside the top, tape two equal-length pieces of fishing line across from each other so the wind sock is balanced; tie together at the top for easy hanging.

 Next Slideshow Fun Serving Ideas for a 4th of July Picnic

-Fun Serving Ideas for a 4th of July PicnicFrom snack ideas to table settings, these crafty serving suggestions will help you host a fabulous, patriotic picnic or potluck on the 4th of July.
+Fun Serving Ideas for a 4th of July PicnicThese crafty serving ideas will help you host a fabulous, patriotic picnic or a 4th of July potluck.
 We've looked to the trends: Mason jars, paper projects, and flag motifs to help inspire a red, white, and blue holiday feast.Begin Slideshow »